openrails/openrails/Source/Documentation/Manual/physics.rst

   brake servicetimefactor instead, but the Open Rails Development team doesn't believe this is worth the effort by the user for the added realism.
+- ``Wagon(ORTSBrakeCylinderVolume`` - Volume of car's brake cylinder.
+This allows specifying the brake cylinder volume independently of triple valve ratio.
+  This is useful when the cylinder is not directly attached to a triple valve,
+  e. g. when a relay valve exists.
 - ``Wagon(ORTSEmergencyValveActuationRate`` -- Threshold rate for emergency
   brake actuation of the triple valve.
 If the pressure in the brake pipe decreases at a higher rate than specified, the triple valve will switch to